- Prophylaxis and treatment of acute attacks of malaria.

 Tablets: 250 mg (150-mg base), 500 mg (300-mg base)

-- Determine baseline for future reference that includes current symptoms of disease prior to administration.
+- Determine baseline that includes current symptoms of disease, for future reference, prior to administration.

 - Assess deep tendon reflexes periodically to determine muscle weakness.
 If weakness occurs, discontinue therapy.

-- Discontinue therapy immediately if hearing impairment develops.
+- Assess hearing before starting and periodically during therapy.
+Discontinue therapy immediately if hearing impairment develops.